tracking-exposed/amazon.tracking.exposed/content/about.md

 ---

-## We operate to expose how tracking and profiling from user data had a negative impact on society so that proper political and civil acti
-ons can be taken.
+## We operate to expose how tracking and profiling from user data had a negative impact on society so that proper political and civil actions can be taken.

 Read our [manifesto](https://tracking.exposed/manifesto).